 What is the easiest seed to grow indoors?

 The easiest seed to grow indoors is one that matches the conditions you have.
-Take an analytical look at your light, your home’s average temperature, the soil you have, and the humidity of your home.
+Take an analytical look at your home’s lighting, temperature, and humidity level.
 It really is that simple.

 - Read the requirements for your seed germination — pay close attention to light, humidity, and planting depth.